 TOPIC: TRANS-PACIFIC PARTNERSHIP

-The TPP has significant potential benefits for Australia including improving market access for our goods and services in 12 countries accounting for 40 per cent of global GDP.
+Labor recognises the potential benefits for Australia from the TPP, including increased market access for our goods and services exports.

-The TPP could also be a stepping stone to closer economic engagement across the Asia-Pacific region.
+The TPP could also be a stepping stone to closer economic engagement across the Asia-Pacific, a goal Labor has pursued from establishing APEC to releasing the Australia in the Asian Century White Paper.